Destinations: NinjaTrader vs Tradovate

 NinjaTrader 8 (nt8) | The CrossTrade Add-On running inside your NinjaTrader 8 desktop application receives the order and submits it through NinjaTrader. | NinjaTrader 8 open, Add-On installed and connected. |

 Tradovate (tradovate) | CrossTrade sends the order directly to Tradovate's cloud API over HTTPS.
-No desktop software runs on your side. | A linked Tradovate account (My Account, Brokers tab). |
+Core orders and absolute-price orders need no desktop software. | A linked Tradovate account (My Account, Brokers tab).
+Relative prices additionally require a fresh quote from CrossTrade's quote service. |

 Choosing a destination